COMCIFS/dREL/annotated-grammar.rst

 Tokens
 ------

-Expressions appearing between forward slashes are regular expressions.
+In the token descriptions below, expressions appearing between forward slashes are regular expressions.
 The assumption in the grammar is that the longest matching token is the one selected.

 Delimiters
 ~~~~~~~~~~

+Delimiters are discussed in the context of their use, below.
 ::

     LEFTPAREN = "("